gridai/grid-docs/docs/products/sessions/machines.md

 # Machines

 Here are the machines you can use to start up sessions.
 The syntax for this is numberOfAccelerators_acceleratorType_availableMemory.
+Below is an example utilizing this syntax to create a session on a machine with 8 v100 gpus and 32 GB memory.

 ```text
 grid session create --instance_type 8_v100_32gb